open-telemetry/opentelemetry-ruby/website_docs/automatic.md

 ### Configuring specific instrumentation libraries

 If you prefer more selectively installing and using only specific instrumentation libraries, you can do that too.
-For example, here's how to use only `Sinatra` and `Faraday`, with `Farady` being configured with an additional configuration parameter.
+For example, here's how to use only `Sinatra` and `Faraday`, with `Faraday` being configured with an additional configuration parameter.

 First, install the specific instrumentation libraries you know you want to use: